Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Supercharacter Theory Perspective

-We first explore some observations made by the authors in sections 5 and 6 in \cite{Menagerie}.
+We first explore some observations made by the authors in sections 5 and 6 of \cite{Menagerie}.
 These observations relate to Gaussian period plots of modulus $n$ and generator $\omega$ when in the setting of the Duke--Garcia--Lutz Theorem.

 In particular, they discuss the Laurent polynomials $g_d$ showing up in the theorem, where $d$ is the multiplicative order of $\omega$.
 They start by noting that when $d$ is a prime, then $g_d$ has an easily described form.
 Since the cyclotomic polynomial $\Phi_d(x) = x^{d - 1} + x^{d - 2} + \cdots + x + 1$ when $d$ is prime, then we get the following: Because each $z_i$ is an element of $\T$ (i.e. a complex number on the unit circle), we can view the sum on the right-hand side as being the trace of some $d \times d$ special unitary matrix.
-That is, the trace of a matrix is the sum of its eigenvalues, and the eigenvalues of any special unitary matrix are on the unit circle and multiply to 1.
-Thus any special unitary matrix $U \in \SU(d)$ has eigenvalues $\{\lambda_1$, \ldots, $\lambda_d$\}, where the $\lambda_i$ are allowed to be arbitrary elements of the unit circle for $1 \leq i \leq d - 1$ and where so that the determinant of $U$ is equal to 1.
-Thus for any $U \in \SU(d)$, the trace of $U$ is given as some output of $g_d$.
+This is because any special unitary matrix $U \in \SU(d)$ has eigenvalues $\{\lambda_1, \ldots, \lambda_d\}$, where $\lambda_i \in \T$ and Since the trace of a matrix is the sum of its eigenvalues, the trace of any $U \in \SU(d)$ is given as some output of $g_d$.

 There is, in fact, a little more to this story.
 In writing the code needed for plotting Gaussian periods, it seems that everyone (including this author) decided simply to plot all of the Gaussian periods at once.
 That is, given an $n$ and $\omega$, most algorithms that were written would compute all of the Gaussian periods, plot them all at once, and then return the result.
 However, when one instead plots the Gaussian periods $\eta_{n, \omega}(k)$ in batches instead of all at once, an interesting behavior takes place.
-This behavior was first discovered (after a happy coding mishap) by Benjamin Young, and we formalize it below.
+This behavior was first discovered (after a happy coding mishap) by Benjamin Young, and we formalize this new perspective below.